pieartsy/Likes-B-Gone/README.md

 # Likes-B-Gone
-A hacky component for Discourse to get rid of the ability to see likes.
-Taken from [this repository](https://github.com/tshenry/discourse-hide-likes) except it just turns it off for everyone using the theme, along with the "expand" menu.
+A ~~hacky~~ component for Discourse to get rid of the ability to see likes.

+~~Taken from [this repository](https://github.com/tshenry/discourse-hide-likes) except it just turns it off for everyone using the theme, along with the "expand" menu.
 Currently I have not figured out how to turn off a user's ability to see others' likes yet still like things themself.
-F. Working on it.
+F. Working on it.~~

+Graciously rewritten by [Josh Grams](https://github.com/JoshuaGrams/) except he didn't fork it so I guess I just have this repository with code from someone else now

 1. Go to the the theme area of your admin console.
 Something like this: `your.site.com/admin/customize/themes`